mpatacchiola/blog/_posts/2017-12-11-dissecting-reinforcement-learning-8.markdown

 As you can see the idea is to factor the starting equation in different parts (1), then estimate the derivative of each part (2), and finally multiply each part (3).
 Intuitively you can see backpropagation as the process of opening a set of black [Chinese boxes](https://en.wikipedia.org/wiki/Chinese_boxes) until a red box appear.
 In our example the red box is the variable $$x$$ and the black boxes to open are the various sub-equations we have to derive in order to reach it.

 **How does the chain rule fit into neural networks?** This is something many people struggle with.
 Consider the neural network as a magic box where you can push an array, and get back another array.
 Push an input, get an output.
-Input and output can have different size, in our Perceptron for instance, the input contained 400 values and the output was a single value.
+Input and output can have different size, in our Perceptron for instance, the input array consisted of 400 values and the output was a single value.
 This is technically a [scalar field](https://en.wikipedia.org/wiki/Scalar_fields).
 In our examples of MLP we will feed an array representing the world state, and we will get an output representing the utility of that state (as a single value), or the utility of each possible action (as an array).
 Now, a neural network is not a magic box.
 The output $$y$$ is obtained through a series of operation.
 If you carefully look at the MLP scheme of the previous section you can go back from $$y$$ to $$h$$ and from $$h$$ to $$x$$.
 In the end, $$y$$ is obtained from applying a Sigmoid to the weighted sum of $$h$$ and a set of weights.
 Whereas $$h$$ is obtained in a similar way using the weighted sum of $$x$$ and the first matrix of weights.
 This long chain of operation is a **composition of multiple functions**, and by definition we can apply the chain rule to it.

 **Which are the variables in a neural network?** In a neural network we do not have only a single variable to estimate, the **variables (or unknowns)** of our network are all the weights.
 Our goal is to find the set of weights that better represent the real utility function.
 Differently from a single variable equation (like the one used in the chain rule example above) a neural network is a [multivariable equation](https://en.wikipedia.org/wiki/Multivariable_calculus).
 For instance, you can think of the Rosenblatt's Perceptron as a multivariable equation having 400 unknowns.
 In a multivariable equation we do not think in terms of derivative but in terms of [gradient](https://en.wikipedia.org/wiki/Gradient).
 I already wrote about gradient in the [previous post](https://mpatacchiola.github.io/blog/2017/12/11/dissecting-reinforcement-learning-7.html).
 Dealing with a multivariable equation is not something that should scare you, since our chain rule still works.
 However, we now need to use [partial derivatives](https://en.wikipedia.org/wiki/Partial_derivative) instead of standard derivatives.
 Given the error function $$E$$ we have to look for the set of variables $$\boldsymbol{W}_{1}$$ and $$\boldsymbol{W}_{2}$$, meaning that we keep differentiating (opening the Chinese boxes) until we do not find them.
-Above you can find a mathematical description of this process for a MLP having a vector $$x$$ as input, a vector $$y$$ as output, two set of weights $$w_{1}$$ (between input and hidden layers) and $$w_{2}$$ (between hidden and output layers), two different activation
+In the image below you can find a mathematical description of this process for a MLP having a vector $$x$$ as input, a vector $$y$$ as output, two set of weights $$W_{1}$$ (between input and hidden layers) and $$W_{2}$$ (between hidden and output layers). the weighted sum of these components generate two arrays $$z_{1}$$ and $$z_{2}$$ and passed through two activation functions $$h = \phi(z_{1})$$ and $$y = \phi(z_{2})$$.
+Remember that the last link of the chain is the error function $$E$$, and for this reason $$E$$ is the starting point for the chain rule.

 ![Backpropagation math]({{site.baseurl}}/images/reinforcement_learning_approximators_backprop_math.png){:class="img-responsive"}

 As you can notice the use of **backpropagation is very efficient** because it allows us to reuse part of the partial derivatives computed in later layers in order to estimate the derivatives of previous layers.
-Moreover all those operations can be formalised in matrix form and can be easily parallelised on a GPU.
+Moreover all those operations can be formalised in matrix-vector form and can be easily parallelised on a GPU.

+**What does backpropagation return?** The backpropagation finds the gradient vectors of the unknowns.
+In our MLP the backpropagation finds two vectors, one for the weights $$W_{1}$$ and the other for the weights $$W_{2}$$.
+Great, but how should we use those vectors?
+If you remember from the last post the gradient vector is the vector pointing up-hill on the error surface, meaning that it shows us where we should move in order to reach the top of the function.
+However here we are interested in going down-hill because we want to minimize an error (in the end we are doing gradient **descent**).
+This change in direction can be easily achieved changing the sign in front of the gradient.
+Now, knowing the direction in which to move the weights is not enough, we need to know **how much we have to move in that direction**.
+You must recall that the steepness of the function at a specific point is given by the **magnitude of the gradient vector**.
+From your linear algebra class you should know that multiplying a vector by a scalar changes the magnitude of the vector.

+This is something more complicated to estimate,

 Method